KYRGYZSTAN

 At 7,134 m, Peak Lenin is the highest peak that can be climbed in Kyrgyzstan.
 It actually belongs to Tajikistan, but can also be climbed from Kyrgyzstan or there is also a trekking tour to the base camp.
 There are also many other peaks nearer 5,000 m – tell us about your experiences and wishes – we will find the right peak for you!

 Issyk Kul is the second largest (after Lake Titicaca) mountain lake in the world and is located in eastern Kyrgyzstan.
 On its northern shore there are beaches and resorts where locals also like to spend their holidays.
-The southern shore is less developed, but also offers many interesting things.
+The southern shore is less developed, but also offers many interesting things (for example the red rocks at Jeti Oguz and in Skazka Canyon).
 The large city of Karakol is to the east and is a good base for excursions into the mountains, exploring the Dungan culture, Prziwalski Museum, petroglyphs and much more.
 A good long time can be spent here – including lake swimming in the warmer months.

 Besides the large Issyk Kul, Kyrgyzstan has countless other lakes of all sizes.
 Some can only be reached on foot or horseback, others by car.
 We assure you: you can hardly spend any time in Kyrgyzstan without seeing at least one of the beautiful lakes.
 Of course, we will be happy to fit some into your tour plan!

 Bishkek is the capital and only city in Kyrgyzstan with a population of just over 1 million.
-As a former caravan station on the Silk Road, the city has been renamed many times and is called Bishkek since 1991.
-Bishkek lies at an altitude of 800 m and has towering snow mountains in the south.
-Architecturally, the Soviet style of building dominates: wide boulevards in a chequerboard pattern, Soviet blocks, marble-clad public buildings and many green parks.
-Besides cafes and restaurants, Bishkek offers some interesting sightseeing: the lively Osh Bazaar, the interesting historical National Museum, cultural institutions such as the Opera and Ballet House, the spacious lively Ala Too Square, the Panfilova Amusement Grounds, the old railway station and numerous parks.
-This is a great place to spend time!
+As a former caravan station on the Silk Road, the city has undergone many renamings and has been called Bishkek since 1991.
+The city lies at an altitude of 800 m and has the towering snow mountains of Ala Archa to the south.
+Architecturally, the Soviet style of building dominates: wide boulevards in a chequerboard pattern, Soviet blocks, marble-clad public chunky buildings and many green parks.
+Because of these parks, Bishkek is considered a very green capital.
+Besides cafes and other eateries, Bishkek offers some interesting sightseeing: the bustling Osh Bazaar, the interesting historical National Museum, cultural institutions such as the Opera and Ballet House, the spacious lively Ala Too Square with changing of the guard parade under the big Kyrgyz flag, the Panfilova Amusement Grounds, the old railway station and numerous parks.
+It’s a great place to spend time!

 Of course, the most comfortable way is by (off-road) car with driver, which will take you to the remotest corners of Kyrgyzstan.
 The road conditions are rather challenging with some very well-maintained stretches in between.
 There are hardly any vehicles without scratches in the windscreen.
 Getting around by public transport is exciting and cheap.
 For overland routes, there are shared taxis, marshrutkas (minibuses) and buses.
 Some run fixed routes at fixed times, some only start when even the last seat is occupied.
 In a few cases, private cars also stop on empty stretches of road in the countryside and are given a small fare.Together with the guide, we recommend travelling at least one stretch by public transport.

-There is a blog from my own trip in spring 2022 and thus a good opportunity to get a small impression:
+There are blogs from my own travels in spring 2022 and summer 2023 and thus a good opportunity to get a small impression: